mgama1/mgama1.github.io/_posts/2024-10-2-secretmessage.md

 ```
 They say a picture is worth a thousand words, but I think we can do better!
 Let’s calculate exactly how much better.

-The image we are working with is 1280x1024 and has three channels (likely representing RGB).
+The image we are working with is 1280x1024 and has three channels (RGB).
 This means we can theoretically store a message of up to 3,932,160 bits, which equals 491,520 bytes (or characters).this averages out with more than 82 thousand words, so it's 82 times better!

 Next, we’ll iterate over the pixels in the first channel of the image, read the pixel values, and convert them to binary.
 We’ll replace the least significant bit (LSB) of each pixel with a bit from our message.
 Once the LSB has been replaced, we’ll update the pixel's value with the new integer representation.
 After embedding all the message bits, we’ll write the modified image back to disk.